-As a criminal defense attorney in North Charleston, South Carolina, I have represented clients who have been falsely accused of road rage.
+As a criminal defense lawyer in North Charleston, SC, I have represented clients who have been falsely accused of road rage.
 I often see tempers flare while sitting for long periods of time in rush-hour traffic and, if you have spent any time on the road, it is likely you have come across road rage or aggressive drivers.
 It is difficult to be passive when someone purposely provokes you.

 In this article, I will define road rage, offer national road rage statistics and explain the difference between road rage and self-defense.